3untz/electron-novo/contrib/build-linux/appimage/README.md

-AppImage binary for Electron Cash
+AppImage binary for Electron Novo
 ============================

 ✓ _This binary is reproducible: you should be able to generate